Ak5hay01/Kotlin-Room-MVVM-Flow-Coroutines-DiffUtil/README.md

 Room is a persistance library which you can use to save data in Android. the Room Persistance Library documentation link is as follows
 Link: https://developer.android.com/training/data-storage/room

-This Repository include a simple example of data saving into the database and doing CRUD operations on Employee object
+This Repository include a simple example of data saving into the database and doing CRUD operations on Employee object.
+If you try to add new employee you will not be able to see the delete menu in toolbar for an individual employee but if its edit/update functionality you will be able to delete the selected employee

 # Home Screen with Delete all functionality